thosgood/this-weeks-finds/markdown/week17.md

 And now for some papers:

-4) 12j-symbols and four-dimensional quantum gravity, by M. Carfora, M.
+4) "12j-symbols and four-dimensional quantum gravity", by M. Carfora, M.
 Martellini (`martellini@milano.infn.it`), and A. Marzuoli, Dipartimento di Fisica, Universita di Roma "La Sapienza" preprint.